 Educational support services

-Children with CP have the same rights to education as all other children.
-All children have a right to education and to enrol at their local mainstream school or early childhood centre.
+Tamariki with CP have the same rights to education as all other tamariki.
+All tamariki have a right to education and to enrol at their local mainstream school or early childhood centre.

 Your child will benefit from accessing educational support services in their preschool years as a foundation for future learning.

-Children with CP are all different.
+Tamariki with CP are all different.
 The level of support they will need in an educational setting will vary.
-Physical disabilities and learning difficulties can both create significant barriers for children with CP in accessing education.
+Physical disabilities and learning difficulties can both create significant barriers for tamariki with CP in accessing education.

 You may choose to enrol your child in your local mainstream school or in a specialist school.
 Specialist schools have specialised teaching and therapy staff who work to deliver adapted curriculum programmes.

-What other treatments are there for children with cerebral palsy?
+Other treatments used for children with cerebral palsy

 Intrathecal baclofen (ITB)